Cougargriff/HackadayProjects/README.md

 This project is configured to use Nightwatch as a testing framework.
 Testing works best on a linux / macOS machine.
 I have had troubles getting webdrivers to work on Windows's WSL.
 With that said, I am using the selenium-server to drive a firefox instance for testing.
+Running on Arch Linux.

 The tests are stored in ./tests.